bohua/nprinting-sense-on-demand/README.md

 2.There should be a button in prop panel to control enabling or disabling the "Self-service" icon-button.
 Will be fixed in following releases

 ## Roadmap

 0.Welcome for any suggestions

-1.Add a button in prop panel to enable/disable the 'Self-service' button 2.Add "test connection" to give better response in prop panel to reflect the connection status and error messages if failed.
+1.Add a button in prop panel to enable/disable the 'Self-service' button

+2.Add "test connection" to give better response in prop panel to reflect the connection status and error messages if failed.

-3.Find a way to make the 'self-service' button working outside sheets that don't contain this extension 4.Add permission control according to QRS user properties/security rules 5.Add more settings in prop panel for customizing appearance
+3.Find a way to make the 'self-service' button working outside sheets that don't contain this extension

+4.Add permission control according to QRS user properties/security rules

+5.Add more settings in prop panel for customizing appearance

+## Contact

+For any questions and support, please feel free to contact:

+Bohua Li (bohua.li.1984@gmail.com)